 So there we were, myself and dozens of other curious parties, gathered together on the Ann Richards Congress Bridge on a random summer weeknight, with the regal sight of the state capitol building just down the street.

 In these extremely partisan political times, it might be hard to believe, but Texas did elect a Democratic governor as recently as the 1990s.
-Ann Richards served as governor in the early ’90s, preceding George W. Bush, and after her 2006 death, the bridge was renamed in her honor.
+Ann Richards served as governor in the early ’90s, preceding George W. Bush, and after her 2006 death, the Congress Avenue Bridge was renamed in her honor.

 While most of us gathered on the bridge itself, a few congregated along the river shores.
 Others paid for “bat cruises” that took them out onto the river in a roofless aquatic vehicle with a giant bat statue in the back.